richardschneider/pbn/README.md

 #### Deal

-The `deal` tag provides an easy parseable hand.
+The `Deal` tag provides an easy parseable hand.
 For example

     [Deal "N:JT6.AK95.J9.KJ72 - - A4.T863.AQ643.53"]